 Recommended by Jorge from Travel Drafts

-Viana do Castelo is a coastal city in the North of Portugal, located at the mouth of the Lima river.
-The city has a mixture of natural beauty and historic relevance making it well worth visiting on a day trip from Porto.
+Viana do Castelo is a coastal city in the North of Portugal, located at the mouth of the Lima River.
+The city has a mixture of natural beauty and historic relevance, making it well worth visiting on a day trip from Porto.

 Viana do Castelo has a big connection to the sea with a big port and a historic shipbuilding (although declining) and fishing industry.
-It is one of the best places in Portugal to to eat fish.
+It is one of the best places in Portugal to eat fish.

-It also has an impressive historic center with old beautiful buildings and cobbled streets.
-The two most iconic attractions that you can’t miss are the Santa Luzia Basilica with its panoramic views and Gil Eanes, a former hospital ship converted into a museum.
+The two most iconic attractions that you can’t miss are the Santa Luzia Basilica, with its panoramic views, and Gil Eanes, a former hospital ship converted into a museum.

 Practical information to plan your Viana do Castelo day trip from Porto